 Australian crocodiles have the strongest bite ever measured: at 3,000 kg of pressure, it would possibly even rival that of a Tyrannosaurus Rex.

-Basically: Just because you can’t see them, does not mean that they are not there.
+Basically: Just because you can’t see them, does not mean they are not there.

-Most crocodile ‘incidents’ in Australia involve either tourists, who did not read the signs or thought they did not apply, or intoxication and a bet… I’ll give you a tip: the croc won.
+Most crocodile ‘incidents’ in Australia involve either intoxication and a bet, tourists, who did not read the signs or thought they did not apply, or intoxicated tourists… I’ll give you a tip: the croc won.

 How do you avoid an incident with these dangerous Australians?
 Read the signs.
 OBEY the signs.
 Avoid river banks and the sea near mangroves or estuaries, too.
 If you are unsure whether it is safe, ask a local.
 If you don’t see any locals in the water, don’t go near it.